-Let’s continue on to the different firmwares that are available:
+Ready to learn more?
+Let’s move on to the different firmware that is available.

-DD-WRT is by and far the most well known, distributed and tested of the alternative firmwares.
-It has been in development for a number of years now and is very stable.
-It is easy to install from your firmware upgrade page and include all of the features listed above.
-It is free and available for a number of routers – in fact probably the widest number of routers compared to other firmwares.
+DD-WRT is by and far the most well-known, distributed, and tested alternative firmware.
+It has been in development for several years now and is considered stable.
+It is easy to install from your firmware upgrade page and includes all the features listed above.

 You can check to see if your router is supported by visiting their router database.